MaikZizmann/docs/api/README.md

 The Contao API (Application Programming Interface) Reference is split into different sections.

  1. #### [Data Configuration Array](dca/README.md)
     The DCA is one of the most important features in Contao.
-The backend CRUD functinality is described in a PHP array structure.
+The backend CRUD functionality is described in a PHP array structure.
 The DCA is responsible for a unified look in the backend, and one of the first points where you can customize the system.